Math 8 Functions and Modeling

 This is enough for our purposes, though a course in set theory will convince you that this definition has its own

 problems.
-Selection is always at work, at all levels of education. . .
+Selection is always at work. . .

 2